-See the comments made above with respect to the implementation of the non-discrimination principle in the context of Article 4 of the Convention.
+See the comments on the implementation of the non-discrimination principle in the context of Article 4 of the Convention.

 Article 9, paragraph 1

-Reference is made to IR 2.
+Article 3 of the Aarhus Regulation refers to the Access-to-documents Regulation under which the following review procedure is available: According to Article 8, in case of a total or partial refusal of the requested documents, the applicant may make a confirmatory application asking the EU institution to reconsider its position.
+Failure by the institution to reply within the prescribed time-limit is considered a negative reply and entitles the applicant to institute court proceedings and/or to make a complaint to the European Ombudsman, under the terms of the Treaty.

 Article 9, paragraph 2

-Article 9, paragraph 2, is not applicable, since Article 6 of the Convention is not relevant in the absence of any permitting decision taken by an EU institution or body with respect of any of the activities listed in Annex I to the Convention.
-See also point 98 above.
+Article 9, paragraph 2, is not applicable with regard to EU institutions or bodies, since Article 6 of the Convention is not relevant in the absence of any permitting decision taken by an EU institution or body with respect of the activities listed in Annex I to the Convention.

 Article 9, paragraph 3

-See IR 2, with the following modifications:
+Title IV of the Aarhus Regulation (Articles 10 to 12) sets out the conditions under which an EU institution or body is required to review certain of its actions (an 'administrative act' under 'environmental law'), or an inaction.

+An NGO which meets the criteria set out in Article 11 of the Aarhus Regulation is entitled to make a request for internal review to the EU institution or body which adopted the administrative act.

+According to Article 12 of the Aarhus Regulation, an NGO whose request for review was unsuccessful may institute proceedings before the EU courts in accordance with the relevant Treaty provisions.

-The General Court, in its judgments of 14 June 2012 (T-338/08, Stichting Natuur en Milieu v Commission, and T 396/09, Vereniging Milieudefensie v Commission), found that the right to administrative review by the EU institutions should also cover regulatory acts of a general nature (legislation is however exempt).
-The General Court held in particular that ‘in so far as Article 10(1) of Regulation No 1367/2006 limits the concept of ‘acts’ in Article 9(3) of the Aarhus Convention to ‘administrative act[s]’ defined in Article 2(1)(g) of that regulation as ‘measure[s] of individual scope’, it is not compatible with Article 9(3) of the Aarhus Convention’ (para.
-69, Vereniging Milieudefensie and para.
-83, Stichting Natuur).
+The General Court, in its judgments of 14 June 2012 in Cases T-338/08, Stichting Natuur en Milieu v Commission, and T 396/09, Vereniging Milieudefensie v Commission, found that the right to administrative review by the EU institutions should also cover regulatory acts of a general nature rather than only individual scope (legislation is however exempt).
+In its appeal judgments of 13 January 2015 in Joined Cases C-401/12 P to C-403/12 P and Joined Cases C-404/12 P and C-405/12 P, the CJEU set aside the earlier judgments.
+The CJEU found that Article 9(3) of the Aarhus Convention lacks the clarity and precision for that provision to be relied on before the EU judicature for the purposes of assessing the legality of the Aarhus Regulation.
+The CJEU further stated that the obligations deriving from Article 9(3) of the Convention, as EU law currently stands, fall primarily within the scope of Member States.

-On 18 July 2012, the Commission decided to appeal the judgments as it did not agree with the interpretation of the General Court.
-The appeals (C-403/12P and C-405/12P) are still pending; depending on the outcome, the Commission will decide on a possible review of the Regulation.

-- Regulation (EU) No 1257/2013 of the European Parliament and of the Council of 20 November 2013 on ship recycling also includes provisions on access to justice.
+A court case in appeal, Case C-82/17 P, TestBioTech e.a. v Commission, is pending in relation to a request for review of a decision granting a market authorisation for products containing, consisting of, or produced from genetically modified soybeans which will further clarify judicial review.

 Article 9, paragraph 4

-See IR 2.
+Reference is made to the earlier EU implementation reports, where the procedural guarantees are outlined.

 Article 9, paragraph 5

-See IR 2.
+Article 1(2) of the Aarhus Regulation provides that EU institutions and bodies shall endeavour to assist the public with regard to access to justice in environmental matters.

 As far as access to justice with respect to an action or omission of Member States’ authorities is concerned:

-Definitions

-See Article 2 of the Environmental Information Directive, Article 1(2)(e) of Directive 2011/92/EU, Article 1(1)(17) of Directive 2010/75/EU and Article 3(18) of the SEVESO III Directive.
+For relevant definitions, see Article 2 of the Environmental Information Directive, Article 1(2)(e) of the EIA Directive, Article 1(1)(17) of the Industrial Emissions Directive and Article 3(18) of the SEVESO III Directive.

 Article 3, paragraph 9